Two Laws, One Family.

 The Kasambahay Law and the Caregiver Welfare Act — side by side, in plain language, for the families who need to understand both.

 Two landmark laws now govern the people who care for Filipino families.
 One has been in effect since 2013.
-The other just got its implementing rules in 2025.
+The other got its implementing rules in 2025 and is now in full enforcement.
 Together, they define who can work in your home, under what terms, and with what protections.
 Most families — and most agencies — don't fully understand the distinction.
 This article changes that.

 Part One